-- is carried out and documented by the Consolidation Department; - is supplemented by the Internal Audit and Risk Control Department; and - is ultimately supervised by the ARMC.
+- is carried out and documented by the Consolidation Department; - is supplemented by the Risk Management and Business Continuity Department and by the Internal Audit Management; and - is ultimately supervised by the ARMC.

 The process of identifying risks of error in financial information is carried out and documented by the Consolidation Department.
-This is complemented by the Internal Audit and Risk Control Department, considering the general risk maps (which include financial and non-financial risks).
+This is complemented by the Risk Management and Business Continuity Department and by the Internal Audit Management, considering the general risk maps (which include financial and non-financial risks).
 All this is ultimately supervised by the AMRC.